A B C D E F G H I J M N O P R S T V W

 Control Deficiency

-Occurs when the design or operation of a control does not allow management employees in the normal course of business to prevent or detect misstatements on a timely basis.
-This indicates proper execution of an inappropriate control which returns unexpected results.
+This occurs when the design or operation of a control does not allow management employees to prevent or detect misstatements on a timely basis in the normal course of business.
+This indicates proper execution of an inappropriate control that returns unexpected results.

 Control Description